JoseLuisSR/springboot-activemq/README.md

 # Projects

-All are a web application using different frameworks and dependencies to enable and set up ActiveMQ, expose a Rest/Json web service to put messages on queue and create a listener to get messages.
+These are web application using different frameworks and dependencies to enable and set up ActiveMQ, expose a Rest/Json web service to put messages on queue and create a listener to get messages.

 Below you can see all the frameworks and dependencies necessary to build it.